-Courtroom 23 (The Roger A. Barker Courtroom) -- The Roger

-A. Barker Courtroom, located on the 23rd floor of the Orange County Courthouse, is a high-tech courtroom that seamlessly integrates the latest in technology, and is one of the most advanced and integrated courtrooms in the world.
+Courtroom 23 (The Roger A. Barker Courtroom) -- The Roger A. Barker Courtroom, located on the 23rd floor of the Orange County Courthouse, is a high-tech courtroom that seamlessly integrates the latest in technology, and is one of the most advanced and integrated courtrooms in the world.
 The project began in March 1997, when staff from the Ninth Circuit traveled to Courtroom 21, located in the William & Mary Law School, Williamsburg, VA, to tour the preeminent high-tech courtroom.
 Two years later, after much planning, discussion and hard work, the Ninth Judicial Circuit formally opened its own technologically advanced courtroom - Courtroom 23.
 The courtroom contains the following key elements:

 - advanced audio

 - digital court reporting

 - real time court reporting

 - document camera

 - DVD/CD playback

 - high definition LED display

 - fiber-optic cabling

-- laptop connections
+- · laptop connections

 - touch screen control

 - video annotation

-- video conferencing

-- public wireless network
+- video conferencingpublic wireless network

 With annual upgrades, the courtroom continues to evolve to stay on the technological edge.
 Courtroom 23 is open for tours and orientation.
-If interested, please call 407-836-2380 or visit the Courtroom 23 web page at www.ninthcircuit.org/programsservices/courtroom23/.
+If interested, please call 407-836-2380 or visit the Courtroom 23 web page at www.ninthcircuit.org/programs-services/courtroom23/.

 Dependency Case Coordination Program -- This Court Administration program provides administrative, operational and clerical assistance to juvenile dependency judges.
 The Department of Children and Families files a petition to intervene or remove a child from parental custody in instances where there are allegations of child abuse, abandonment, or neglect.
 The department may remove the child until the concerns are resolved.
-When the case begins, the dependency case coordinator assists indigent parents in obtaining court-appointed counsel and helps expedite the appointment of a guardian ad litem, who represents the best interest of the child.
+When the case begins, the dependency case coordinator assists indigent parents in obtaining court-appointed counsel.
 Additionally, the case coordinator acts as a liaison among the parties to promote communication and efficiency, and provides any assistance necessary to resolve problems and avoid unnecessary delays.
 For more information about this program, call 407-836-9560 in Orange County.
 In Osceola County, a Court Program Specialist for the Unified Family Court helps expedite case processing through the courts.
 Please call 407-742-2531 for more information.

 Dispute Resolution Services -- Mediation is a way to help two parties resolve a dispute through discussions.
 The mediator meets with both sides to encourage and facilitate a resolution.
 Mediation programs provide litigants with an efficient and satisfying alternative to the traditional process.
 By reaching a settlement, parties avoid the uncertainty of a trial.
 Mediation is an important part of conflict resolution in a wide range of disputes in the court system.
 The circuit has several programs in place using professional volunteer and contract mediators.
-In an effort to resolve cases before trial, judges may refer a variety of cases to mediation, including county civil, juvenile dependency, domestic relations and some restitution.
+In an effort to resolve cases before trial, judges may refer a variety of cases to mediation, including county civil, juvenile dependency and domestic relations.
 For information concerning Orange County's Dispute Resolution Services, call 407-836-2004.
 For information concerning mediation in Osceola County, call 407-742-2451.